 After the beads were adhered to the card with Liquid Glass, I set the card aside and began working on the third card.
 This time I cut out a stitched square using our Stitched Square thin cuts, masked off the scene and began inking with both the Chipped Sapphire and Pumice Stone distress oxide inks.

 The trees were heat embossed like the second card, except, this time, I added leaves.
 The Autumn Scene stamp comes with leaf images so that you can add multicolor leaves on your fall trees, but I wanted some leaf silhouettes on my trees so I also stamped them with the Black Pigment ink.

 If you wanted to, you could add some silver snow or white snow to these trees like I did on the first two cards, or even add a few berries.
 I chose to leave mine as is for a simple silent winter scene.

 All of the sentiments on these cards have been retired.
 I haven’t been able to purchase any new Christmas stamps this year, but, like most of you, I had quite a few in my stash.
 If you are needed a few Christmas sayings, we do have some new sentiments on my website AND the new Christmas catalog is arriving in November so you will have access to even more!
 Don’t forget to join as a VIP so that you get 15% back in rewards on all your Christmas craft supply purchase.♥

 I hope that today’s project inspired you and that you are looking forward to more Christmas card ideas in the remaining weeks.
 If you have missed any of the videos in our 31 Days of Christmas Cards series, you can view the entire playlist here.
 I have one more Christmas card to add to the series on October 28th and I have big Cricut-ing plans for this one.
 I hope that you are making each one of these along with me.

-Here is a List of the Items I Used Today
+Here is a List of the Supplies Shown Today (view all my supplies)

 - Autumn Scene Stamp Set